Mobile Apps and Preserving Photo Metadata

 1. Ignore It

-Scrambled EXIF is great, but it removes everything, and when I upload a photo to iNaturalist, I want to keep at least the timestamp and (if present) location.
+Scrambled EXIF is great, but it removes everything, and when I upload a photo to iNaturalist, I want to keep at least the timestamp and (if it’s present) location.

 Google Photos forgets the time zone if you’re not syncing with their cloud, so I ended up with photos stamped with the right location, but the time off by the difference from UTC.
 I had to use a desktop anyway to fix all the timestamps.